 Learn how you can drive your score up, too, and keep it as high as possible, with tips from Stacey Black, BECU's lead financial educator.

 From stepping on the bathroom scale to analyzing blood samples, we have lots of ways to measure our physical health, but what about our financial health?

-One measure is your credit score.
-That three-digit number plays a big role in whether you can qualify for a home mortgage or a loan for a new car, and if you do qualify, lenders will use your score to determine what interest rate you'll pay.
+One measure is your credit score — a three-digit number that plays a big role in whether you qualify for a home mortgage or a loan for a new car.
+If you do qualify, lenders will use your score to determine what interest rate you'll pay.